 The HLAA, along with the Department of Veterans Affairs, focuses on resources, studies, and solutions to hearing loss among veterans.
 The National Technical Institute for the Deaf in Rochester has formed a collaboration to educate veterans on hearing loss.

 Additionally, there are support groups around the country for veterans who experience hearing loss.
 To find a local chapter in your area, visit the HLAA here.

 Treating Hearing Loss & Tinnitus

 The VA offers resources on service-related injuries, including hearing loss.
 If you believe you are experiencing a hearing loss or tinnitus, contact us at Ear to Hear.
-We offer free hearing tests and otoscopic exams, in Arizona, Florida, Missouri, Indiana and Illinois.
+We offer free hearing tests and otoscopic exams, in Arkansas, Arizona, Florida, Kentucky, Missouri, Indiana and Illinois.
 With a hearing test, you can find relief both for your hearing loss and tinnitus with a pair of hearing aids, customized to meet your needs.